 There are also events where the timing is known in advance but the effects are unknown.
 These are ‘known unknowns’.
 Elections, changes to senior leadership or the resolution of a court case all may be on a timetable that is known well in advance but the outcomes are unknown.
 Be prepared for the results of these events to have an effect on your activities and plan accordingly.
 Schedule strategy and plan reviews for after the outcome of these events and delay any major strategic decisions until the effects are clear.

 Categorize these events as macro, organizational or personal / team and put together a simple calendar.
-Again, you aren’t doing any detailed planning but this gives you a sense of what you should be looking out for in the next year and helps schedule activity to around period of disruption.
+Again, you aren’t doing any detailed planning but this gives you a sense of what you should be looking out for in the next year and helps schedule activity around periods of disruption.

 Here’s a simple example of a calendar broken down into quarters: